 Whilst the standard of living is very high in Bermuda, life here is quite different from what you may be used to “back home.”
 Home ownership, for starters, isn’t an option for most people who relocate to Bermuda.
 Only a select number of high-value properties are available for non-Bermudians to purchase, so most people who relocate here usually rent a house or apartment during their stay.
 Rents are very expensive, since accommodation is in high demand.
 Good places to see what’s out there and available are The Royal Gazette and the local website emoo.bm.
 Consider working with a real estate agent, too, to help narrow your search.
 And once you’ve found a new home, head to emoo.bm to furnish it with pre-loved stuff.
 Since people are always coming and going on Bermuda, there’s a constant flow of quality goods being exchanged.

 Bermuda is compact and well-serviced by public busses and ferries, but chances are you’ll want to get around more independently if you plan to stay awhile.
-To minimize road traffic, only one car is allowed per household and you must have a property assessment number to show in order to complete to your car purchase (thus proving it’s the only vehicle owned at that site).
+To minimise road traffic, only one car is allowed per household; and you must have a property assessment number to show in order to complete your purchase (proving it’s the only vehicle owned at that site).
 Expect to pay high annual licencing fees for the right to have a car (upwards of $600).
 Many expats opt for scooters instead, since they have no limitation number per household and cost about $3,000.
-Having a scooter eases parking hassles, too, and you can often find good bargains on secondhand rides on emoo.bm.
+Having a scooter eases parking hassles, too; and you can often find good bargains on secondhand rides on emoo.bm.
 If you’re relocating to Bermuda, you’ll need to get a Bermuda licence (non-Bermudian licences are only valid for rental scooters).
 The process is straightforward, and you can apply in person at the Transportation Control Department.